rosholger/Portfolio/README.md

 # Portfolio
 This is my portfolio.
-None of the programs were written by me exclusively but were written by me and Fredrik Bergström.
+The programs were written by me and Fredrik Bergström.

 # Languages i know
 * Python